The way Peakon samples employee feedback is designed to give you a steady stream of data for all these drivers, on an ongoing basis.

 Naturally, the more responses, the more accurate the results will be.
 However only a relatively small number of results are required to obtain high quality estimates, and the accuracy and stability of segment scores quickly stabilizes as further rounds are completed.

-In extremely small segments, close to the anonymity limit, we would advise waiting until a majority of employees have answered before conducting any comparisons.
+In extremely small segments, close to the visibility threshold, we would advise waiting until a majority of employees have answered before conducting any comparisons.
 In larger segments this restriction can be relaxed, and in very large segments, even a small proportion of responses can give a highly accurate result.

 There is no issue of statistical validity with comments or topics, which can give instant insight into ongoing issues.